-Today you will learn about how plant cells absorb water through osmosis and explore the phenomenon of desertification through two cool expirements.
+Today you will learn about how plant cells absorb water through osmosis and explore the phenomenon of desertification through two cool experiments.

 Suggested Duration Activity and Description 40 minutes Conduct the following experiment to learn about the mechanism that allows plant roots to absorb water from the soil - osmosis.
-Definition: Osmosis is the movement of water from a region of high concentration to a region of low concentration through a semi-permeable membrane (surface or material that is somewhat porous, but not totally porous).

-- Keep in mind that High water concentration refers to how much of the liquid is pure water.
-Saltwater has lower concentration of water compared to pure/distilled water because some part of it is salt and the other is water. - The outer layer of potato pieces will serve as our semi permeable membrane. - Peel and cut a potato into 8 strips of identical size and weight almost the size of French fries (6 cm long).
-Measure them using a ruler to make sure they are all the same length and width. - Prepare 4 solutions: i) a bowl with water with no salt; ii) using one gram of salt (1/4th of a teaspoon) and 100 ml of water (1 tablespoon short of half a cup); iii) 3 grams of salt for 100 ml of water and iv) 5 grams of salt for 100 ml of water (if learners do not have the ability to measure, they can just prepare one cup of water with a tiny pinch of salt and the second will have two pinches of salt and the third will have three pinches of salt) - Place two potato strips into each solution and two in a container with just water - Let the potato strips sit for 20-30 minutes.
+Definition: Osmosis is the movement of water from a region of high concentration to a region of low concentration through a semipermeable membrane (surface or material that is somewhat porous, but not totally porous).
+Keep in mind that "High water concentration" refers to how much of the liquid is pure water.
+Saltwater has lower concentration of water compared to pure/distilled water because some part of it is salt and the other is water.
+The outer layer of potato pieces will serve as our semi permeable membrane.
+Peel and cut a potato into 8 strips of identical size and weight almost the size of French fries (6 cm long).
+Measure them using a ruler to make sure they are all the same length and width.
+Prepare 4 solutions: i) a bowl with water with no salt; ii) using one gram of salt (1/4th of a teaspoon) and 100 ml of water (1 tablespoon short of half a cup); iii) 3 grams of salt for 100 ml of water (if learners do not have the ability to measure, they can just prepare one cup of water with a tiny pinch of salt and the second will have two pinches of salt and the third will have three pinches of of salt)

+- Place two potato strips into each solution and two in a container with just water - Let the potato strips sit for 20-30 minutes.
 What do you think will happen?
 Write down your hypothesis. - Create the following table to record your observations:

-Salt Initial Final Differenc %
+Salt concentration Initial length Final length Differenc e % change

-concentration length length е change

 0 grams 6 cm

 1 gram 6 cm

 3 grams 6 cm

 5 grams 6 cm